lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Methods/OPA.md

 2. Updating the "Actions" and "Presumptions"
    - starting with the 2nd meeting
-     - cross out all falsified "Presumptions"
+     - cross out all falsified presumptions
-     - note the results of all performed "Actions" and cross them out
+     - cross out all executed actions and add observations for the results
    - add new actions and presumptions
      - every action should prove/falsify a presumption
      - add the presumption number to the action